 “We’ve always provided these services, we’ve just had to adapt our methods of delivery,” Eichorn said.

 Goodwill Cares is free and available to residents in northwest North Carolina.
-For more information or to connect with a Goodwill career specialist, visit www.goodwill-cares.org.
+Connect with a virtual career navigator to get started.